 Śrī Śrīmad Bhakti Rakṣaka Śrīdhara Gosvāmī Mahārāja

-[November 9, 2020 is the appearance day of Śrī Śrīmad Bhakti Rakṣaka Śrīdhara Gosvāmī Mahārāja in Vṛndāvana, India.
+[July 17, 2023 is the disappearance day of Śrī Śrīmad Bhakti Rakṣaka Śrīdhara Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 HAPPILY ENDURING DIFFICULTY FOR THE SERVICE OF ŚRĪ GURU